Contraboi/dotfiles/README.md

-# .dotfiles
+# .configfiles
-This directory contains the dotfiles
+This directory contains the config files

 ## Requirements